 Keisha Whaley came to Dallas after graduating from the University of Oklahoma in 2009.
 Armed with a BFA in Visual Communication, she entered into her career in advertising and marketing.
 After many years of working to build intern programs within the agencies she worked, she ventured out on her own to start the Brass Tacks Collective.
 Keisha also serves as a board member for Union Coffee, which lead to her introduction to Lauren and involvement in FLOW.
 She resides in Bishop Arts District with her dog, Jack, and continues to build an Imelda Marcos inspired shoe collection.

 Mary Kate Powers

-Mary Kate Powers, Flow’s Social Chair, graduated from the University of Arkansas with a bachelor’s degree in Broadcast Journalism, Advertising, and Public Relations.
-Mary Kate is the Marketing Coordinator for a digital marketing and video production company, and she has a natural ability for building and nurturing relationships.
-On the weekends, you can find Mary Kate reading the latest Lenny Letter, binge-watching TV shows and independent films on Netflix, and spending time with those closest to her.
+Mary Kate Powers graduated from the University of Arkansas with a bachelor’s degree in Broadcast Journalism, Advertising, and Public Relations.
+Mary Kate is the Project Manager for Brass Tacks Collective, and she has a natural ability for building and nurturing relationships.
+On the weekends, you can find Mary Kate binge-watching TV shows and independent films on Netflix, eating all the tacos, and spending time with those closest to her.
 She is excited to be a part of the FLOW team and to contribute to a new generation of strong, female leaders.